 Day 1: Make your way to Sankri (1,920M)

-Time Taken: 8-9 hours
+Duration: 8-9 hours

 If you have signed up with Bikat for a drive from Dehradun to Sankri, our day starts early.
 All of us assemble at the meeting point by 7 in the morning so we can start our long drive up to Sankri – a trekking hub in the Garhwal region of Uttarakhand.
-Although there’s nothing more on the agenda for today other than the 9-hour drive and settling into mountain air, it is better to leave as early as possible for two reasons:
+Although there’s nothing more on the agenda for today other than the 9-hour drive and settling into the mountain air, it is better to leave as early as possible for two reasons:

 One, so we can reach as early as possible and give our bodies enough rest for what’s coming the next day.
 And, two, roads on the mountains are unpredictable and it is always better to account for delays when we start.
 It is also better to reach before it gets dark.